JosephGhan/JosephGhan/README.md

 -I'm a developer at Advanced Database Solutions

--I'm interested in anything .NET and learning anything new
+-I'm interested in .NET and learning new things